ligh7s/hey-bro-check-log/README.md

 ## Running CLI

-    usage: run.py [-h] [-t] [-m] log
+    usage: run.py [-h] [-t] [-m] [-s] log

     Tool to analyze, translate, and score a CD Rip Log.
-Supports EAC and XLD.

     positional arguments:
       log               log file to check.

     optional arguments:
-      -h, --help       show this help message and exit -t, --translate  translate a foreign log to English -m, --markup     print the marked up version of the log after analyzing
+      -h, --help        show this help message and exit -t, --translate   translate a foreign log to English -m, --markup      print the marked up version of the log after analyzing -s, --score-only  Only print the score of the log.